Temples (band)

 Temples are an English rock band, formed in Kettering, England in 2012 by singer and guitarist James Bagshaw and bassist Tom Walmsley.
 The band's lineup was later completed with the addition of keyboardist and rhythm guitarist Adam Smith and drummer Rens Ottink.

-They have released three studio albums, two EPs, and a number of singles.
+They have released four studio albums, two EPs, and a number of singles.
 Their debut album, Sun Structures, was released in 2014 and charted at number seven in the UK.
 They are signed to ATO Records and have toured internationally both as a support act and as the headliner.

 History

 The band was initially formed as a home studio project in mid 2012.
 Walmsley and Bagshaw had known each other for years before these projects.
 It was at this point that they were in rival bands based in their hometown of Kettering.
 The duo had later worked together in The Moons, with Bagshaw also having sessioned with the Lightning Seeds and co-fronted another earlier Kettering band Sukie who formed in 2006 and charted at No 1 in the UK Indie Chart with their debut single "Pink-A-Pade".
 Sukie were featured in the fanzine "Siren", edited and created by Walmsley to document Kettering's music scene.

 The duo uploaded four self-produced tracks to YouTube, which caught the attention of Heavenly Recordings founder Jeff Barrett, who agreed to release the band's debut single "Shelter Song" in November 2012.
 They then enlisted fellow Kettering resident drummer, Samuel Lloyd Toms (Secret Fix, ex-Koolaid Electric Company) and keyboard player Adam Smith and started rehearsing as a band, so they could play their songs live, having never played live as a band before.
 The band released their second single "Colours To Life" in June 2013.

 In an interview with Sound of Boston, lead vocalist James Bagshaw noted that signing on to Heavenly Records did not change their recording process.
 "Nothing changed, everything stayed exactly the same...
 At no point did they say, you know, go into the studio.
 If they did, we probably wouldn’t have signed to them because we liked the idea of what we were doing," Bagshaw stated.
 Temples' personal gear during recording comes from various gear from Vox and Orange Amps, along with synthesizers like the Roland VK-8 Combo Organ.

 Bagshaw also commented on the difficulty in selecting which tracks to release as singles.
 The melodic nature of "Mesmerise" was a main reason why Temples chose to release it as a single; "I guess melody is something that assigns a single because that’s the thing that people listen to.
 But for us, we always found it very hard to choose singles… it might not be commercially viable, but that one sounds more catchy," said Bagshaw.